neondatabase/website/content/docs/guides/branch-refresh.md

 The following bash script performs the branch refresh steps described above.

 <Admonition type="note">
 The script includes 5 second sleeps between API calls to allow time for operations to complete.
 The sleeps could be replaced by API calls that poll for operation status.
-See [Poll operation status](/docs/manage/operations#poll-operation-status).
+See [Poll operation status](/docs/manage/operations#poll-operation-status) for more information.
 </Admonition>

+To set up the script:

-1. Create a script named `refresh_neon_branch.sh``.
+1. Create a file named `refresh_neon_branch.sh` and add the following code:

     ```bash
     #!/bin/bash